meg-coningsby/foster-hero-app-project2/README.md

 1. Log in

 You will need to log in to see most of the pages on the app.
 Unauthenticated users can only see a list of cats that are currently up for adoption - no other pages.
-Logging in does create a user profile for you - which is added to the app's Foster Carers (as in the real world, all that log in would be members of the rescue group).
+Logging in does create a user profile for you - which is added to the app's Foster Carers (as if this app was used with a real world rescue group, all that log in would be members of the group).
+You can delete these profile once you are finished browsing the app, see step 3 below.

 2. Browse the app.
 You will notice that some things are not editable by your user - you can only: